greateden/ANDIE-CodeCrafters/README.md

 * Created the icon

 `Kevin`
-* Multilingual support
+* Enabled Multilingual support
-* Image flip
+* Image flip (Horizontal and Vertical)
 * Median filter
 * Image rotation - polishing
 * Image invert (Worked with Yuxing)
+* Added Bahasa Indonesia as language option
+* Added a Help option and an About Us.
+* Testing and debugging

 `Yuxing`